binarytrails/notes/software/git.md

     git checkout -- path/to/file

 # Remove commit's from Github

     git reset --soft hash-id

 or (where 1 is the number of commits to rollback)

     git reset --soft HEAD~1

 and then do:

     git push --force

 # Merge & squash

+    # To ensure safety go to temporary folder and clone your current master
+    git clone git://github.com/<user>/<repo>.git master

+    # Create branch for merging and get its code there
+    git checkout -b <user>-master master
-    git pull git://github.com/<user>/repo.git master
+    git pull git://github.com/<user>/<repo>.git master

+    # Go back to master and merge
     git checkout master
     git merge --no-ff <user>-master

+    # Squash if needed into one commit (pick for one, squash for others)
-    git rebase -i HEAD~3        # 3 commits back from this one
+    git rebase -i

-    # write 'pick' for one and 'squash' for all others, then edit the message
+    # Solve conflicts
+    git mergetool --tool vimdiff
+    git mergetool --tool meld       # or use something with UI

     # Tag the pull request of GitHub by adding this line to the commit message:
-    # 'Merge pull request #<nb> from <user>/master'
+    # 'Merge pull request #<id> from <user>/master'

+    git commit --amend              # edit the commit message if needed

     git log                         # verify
-    git commit --amend          # edit commit message if needed

-    git push origin master
+    git push origin master          # publish

 # Commit messages